 Wendy’s Secret Garden is not a secret place anymore since it’s open to the public.
 Nevertheless, it feels like a hidden place within the city of Sydney.
-It is also hidden among the Lavender Bay Parklands, with a great view right to the Sydney Harbour Bridge. 🙂 And because there are no signs which guide to to this place, it’s still a secret and not too overcrowded.
+It is also hidden among the Lavender Bay Parklands, with a great view right to the Sydney Harbour Bridge. 🙂 And because there are no signs which guide you to this place, it’s still a secret and not too overcrowded.

 1992 after Wendy Whiteley lost her husband (Australian artist Brett Whitely), she had begun to transform a derelict train yard space into a beautiful place.
 For more than 25 years she and two gardener have planted exotic and native plants and herbs to landscape the area.
 You feel like beeing in a special place. 🙂